erjank/teaching/load.md

 >
 > The key word in the previous paragraph is "redundant".
 It turns out
 > that it's more effective to draw a diagram piece by piece while
-> teaching rather than presenting the whole thing at once.
+> teaching rather than to present the whole thing at once.
 If parts
 > of the diagram appear at the same time as things are being said, the
 > two will be correlated in the learner's memory.
 Pointing at part of
-> the diagram later will trigger recall of what was being said when
+> the diagram later is then more likely to trigger recall of what was
-> that part was being drawn.
+> being said when that part was being drawn.

 Another way to use cognitive load theory to construct exercises is called a _[Parson's Problem](gloss.md#parsons-problem)_.
 If you are